laiken-no/laiken-no.github.io/notes/arm-balance-workshop.md

 Participants are given the opportunity to offer their own reflections.
 A general reflection mentions:

 * arm balance requires dedicated and continuous practice to build strength and technique
+* transition from downward dog to chaturanga to upward dog and back as a solid method for building strength
 * arm balance is fun, intense, exiting, uplifting
 * can contribute to enhancing concentration
 * can be a source of frustration due to the difficulty